-However, if Ma=Mb static equilibrium holds true but if ma is greater than mb there will be an upward motion of the body and conversely, there Is a downward motion.
+However, if Ma = Mb, static equilibrium holds.
+If ma is greater than mb, there will be an upward motion of the body, and conversely, if mb is greater than ma, there will be a downward motion.
 The sum of forces Fy= T- mag and Fy =T-Mbg similarly sum of forces Fy=Ma and Mb therefore a=Mb-Ma\(Mb+Ma)g where T=(2mamb\ma+mb)g these equations are the ATWOOD MACHINE EQUATION

-Experiment to determine µs and µk the block experiment.
+Experiment to determine µs and µk in the block experiment.

-I incline plane on a solid support
+I incline a plane on a solid support.

-II measure the angle of inclination through height of plane H and length of solid support L
+II measure the angle of inclination through the height of the plane H and the length of the solid support L

-III using a spring balance determine the value of mass of wooden block mb before the experiment Does this mass increase or decrease at the levels on the plane
+III Using a spring balance, determine the value of the mass of the wooden block, mb, before the experiment.
+Does this mass increase or decrease at the levels on the plane

-Iv increase the inclined plane gradually
+I have increased the inclined plane gradually.

-V place on same plane the block but increase angle of inclination as the block just slides, measure the critical angle.
+Place the block on the same plane, but increase the angle of inclination as the block slides, and measure the critical angle.

 n